brianglass/anastasis/files/ProdigalE.md

 Katavasia.

-Imitating the Cherubim, the Youths in the furnace, danced as they cried out, Â‘Blessed are you, O God, for with truth and judgement you have brought all these things upon us because of our sins; you who are highly praised and glorified to all the ages.Â’
+Imitating the Cherubim, the Youths in the furnace, danced as they cried out, ‘Blessed are you, O God, for with truth and judgement you have brought all these things upon us because of our sins; you who are highly praised and glorified to all the ages.’

 ****